mahonyodhran/bmr-calculator-python/README.md

 - ~~Calculate BMR off of form submission~~

-- Send email on submission (option maybe)
+- ~~Send email on submission~~

+- Make email optional (prevents crashing on local runs with no ENV_VAR - works fine on Heroku)

 - Setup connection to MySQL database